julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 - On 20 August 1897, observed malaria parasites in the gut of a mosquito fed several days earlier on a malaria positive human
 - Nobel Prize for Medicine 1902
-- Started considering malaria eradication using mathematical models
+- Started considering malaria eradication using mathematical models; for some history, read [this 2012 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3320609/pdf/ppat.1002588.pdf)

 ---

 # Kermack and McKendrick (1927+)

+- We spend a lot more time on this in [Lecture 02](https://julien-arino.github.io/3MC-course-epidemiological-modelling/2022_04_3MC_EpiModelling_L02_BasicMathEpi.html)
+- Groundbreaking set of papers starting in 1927
+  - We will see one particular case, the most well known, but I point out here and point out in Lecture 02 that this is just the tip of the iceberg of their work

+---

+# Some activity later, but not much until 1990s